hlhol/Graphql/README.md

+# Graphql

+## explain:
+This is a graphql project which is one of the reboot01 project. add your username or emalmand password for reboot01 platform to use the website

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).